Table Of Contents

 EPA Pulls Report Saying Glyphosate is Safe

-The documents, revoked earlier this week, are from a report by the EPA’s Cancer Assessment Review Committee (PDF) which says “epidemiological studies in humans showed no association between glyphosate exposure” and 15 types of cancers.
-EPA said it doesn’t expect to finish its review of glyphosate until later this year.
+The documents, revoked earlier this week, are from a report by the EPA’s Cancer Assessment Review Committee (PDF) which says “epidemiological studies in humans showed no association between glyphosate exposure” and 15 types of cancers, according to the Des Moines Register.

-Class Action Lawsuit Filed Over Glyphosate in Quaker Oats
+Roundup Class Action Lawsuit Filed Over Glyphosate in Quaker Oats

 The Roundup class action was filed by Lewis Daly, a Brooklyn resident who claims Quaker Oats’ advertising is “false, deceptive and misleading.”
-Daly says the carcinogenic substance glyphosate is used to grow the oats and sprayed on them during harvest, undermining the company’s claims that its products are “100 per cent Natural.”
+Daly says the carcinogenic substance glyphosate is used to grow the oats and sprayed on them during harvest, undermining the company’s claims that its products are “100 percent Natural.”